Controller Page Documentation

 The room title, displayed in the top-left corner of the screen, appears on the controller, agenda, and moderator and submit question pages.
 While it doesn't have to be unique, we recommend using a short and descriptive title.

-3. Timer preview
+3. Timer Preview

 Timer preview